top of page

 Kara Morgan

-to projects that broaden minds and inspire others.
+projects that broaden minds and inspire others.
 Her dedication to studying the art, languages, and characters of opera has been showcased on stages across the United States.
-Career highlights include apprenticeships with Sarasota Opera and Santa Fe Opera; mainstage credits with Fargo-Moorhead Opera, Pacific Opera Project, and An Opera Theatre; and recognition from the Schubert Club and Metropolitan Opera Laffont Competitions.
+Career highlights include apprenticeships with the Sarasota Opera, Santa Fe Opera, and Merola Opera Programs; mainstage credits with Fargo-Moorhead Opera, Pacific Opera Project, and An Opera Theatre; and recognition from the Schubert Club and Metropolitan Opera Laffont Competitions.

-Kara returned to Sarasota Opera as a Resident Artist in the 2021-22 season as pandemic restrictions began to ease.
-During this residency, she sang the role of Spirit in the Form of Mercury and sang one performance as the title role in Purcell's Dido & Æneas; she was also heard in one performance as Marianna in Rossini's one-act farce, Il signor Bruschino.
+Kara returned to Sarasota Opera as a Resident Artist for the 2021 winter festival as pandemic restrictions began to ease.
+During this residency, she appeared as Mercury in Purcell's Dido & Æneas and sang in Resident Artist productions of Dido (in the title role) and Rossini's one-act farce, Il signor Bruschino (as Marianna).
 In October 2021, Kara made her west coast and company debut with Pacific Opera Project as Hansel in Hansel & Gretel.
 The following April, she was home in Minneapolis debuting the title role in The Rape of Lucretia with An Opera Theatre.

-Prior to the Covid-19 pandemic, Kara was a Young Artist with Fargo-Moorhead Opera, singing the roles of Dorabella in Così fan tutte and Mercédès in Carmen with the company.
-In the summer of 2019, Kara covered Dorabella in Mill City Summer Opera's July production of Così staged in the Mill City Museum ruins.
-She also sang with Lakes Area Music Festival in Brainerd, MN covering the the title role of Offenbach's La belle Hélène, before returning to Fargo Moorhead Opera to make her mainstage and role debut as Hansel in October of that year.
-In early 2020, Kara joined Sarasota Opera for their Winter Festival, most notably as part of the ensemble in Catalani's La Wally; it was only the third production of the opera in the United States.
+Prior to the Covid-19 pandemic, Kara was a Young Artist with Fargo-Moorhead Opera, debuting the roles of Dorabella in Così fan tutte and Mercédès in Carmen with the company.
+Following the residency in Fargo, Kara covered Dorabella in Mill City Summer Opera's summer production of Così staged in the Mill City Museum ruins in Minneapolis.
+She also sang with Lakes Area Music Festival in Brainerd, MN covering the the title role of Offenbach's La belle Hélène, before returning to Fargo Moorhead Opera to make her mainstage and role debut as Hansel.

 Kara also enjoys collaboration in choral and orchestral works, appearing as a soloist with the Oratorio Society of Minnesota, the Bach Roots Festival, the CBA Orchestra, the Minnesota Saints Chorale & Orchestra, the Drake Choir, and singing Alcibiades and Phaedrus in an unconducted performance of Erik Satie's Socrate with the New England Conservatory Chamber Orchestra in Boston's historic Jordan Hall.